Micro Inverters versus traditional string inverter systems

 (e) lower operational DC input voltages, meaning that at first light, the micro inverters will produce power long before a conventional central string inverter will.
 Similarly at last light.

-- Easily expandable: The system size is not ultimately dictated by the capacity of a central string inverter, allowing for additional panels to be added at any time and only limited by your roof space and budget.
+- Easily expandable: The system size is not ultimately dictated by the capacity of a wall mounted string inverter, allowing for additional panels to be added at any time and only limited by your roof space and budget.

 - No unsightly inverter on your wall: This is a small point but one worth mentioning nonetheless.
-All central string inverters also radiate heat and many generate undesirable noises such as humming, buzzing or whirling from cooling fans.
+All wall mounted string inverters also radiate heat and many generate undesirable noises such as humming, buzzing or whirling from cooling fans.

 - Requires an Internet connection: Although the system will still produce power, without an internet connection and a computer or smart phone, many of the advantages and benefits of the micro inverter system are moot.